Agile-Development-in-Cloud-Computing/P3a_Access_Platform_For_Providers/README.md

       - Anil is exploring PythonAnywhere as a potential solution to enhance the project's database capabilities for futhur sharing the data.

 **Duration: 36 minutes**

+**Week 2 :**

+1. **UI/UX Modifications**: Ankush has proposed several modifications to the UI/UX aspect of the project.
+He has communicated these changes in a collaborative call, sharing detailed insights and coordinating with other teams for effective implementation.

+2. **App and Database Development**: Faiz is actively engaged in the development of the application and its associated database.

+3. **Frontend Development**: Sahith has been working on modifying and developing the web application's pages, with a specific focus on frontend aspects to enhance user interaction and experience.

+4. **Deployment Exploration**: Shiva has explored using PythonAnywhere for deploying the application, ensuring it is compatible and easily shareable with others.
+This task includes ensuring the application's functionality and accessibility on the cloud platform.

+5. **Kanban Board Refinement and Documentation**: Anil has worked on refining the Kanban board for better project management and has updated the GitHub with meeting plans.
+Additionally, Anil has started drafting the project documentation, laying the groundwork for comprehensive project records.

+**Duration: 60 minutes**